Agrover112/fliscopt/README.md

 ![image](./images/fliscopt_graphic.jpg)

 FLIght SCheduling OPTimization 🛫 or *fliscopt* is a simple optimization library for flight scheduling and related problems in the discrete domain.
+Flight scheduling opt here refers to  generating schedules of optimal cost for round-trips.

 The library supports plotting, asynchronous multiprocessing, and unimodal optimization benchmarks.
 The following repository contains code for the paper "XYZ".
 The experiments were performed in **PyPy3.7** and **CPython 3.8.10.**

 Following algorithms have been implemented and test as of date: